olekaspt/Lab09/README.md

 ## Lab Submission
 1. Include all source code from all tasks, input and output files (if any), and any special instructions to compile in a single tar file.
-1. A sample graph of a reasonable sized graph (~8 edges) in a adj matrix txt file.
+1. A sample graph of a reasonable sized graph (10 nodes, with about ~16 edges) in a adj matrix txt file.
 This can be used for testing by the TA
 1. Participation Rubric And Lab Report